wangwanjie/libffi_iOS/README.md

 ## License

-libffi-iOS is available under the MIT license.
+libffi_iOS is available under the MIT license.
 See the LICENSE file for more info.